basavarajlp/design-pattern/README.md

-# Design Patterns
-Design Patterns are the well established solutions that can be used for the commonly occuring problems to make the codebase readable, extensible and maintainable.

 # SOLID Principles
 ## Single Responsibility Principle
 Every code unit should have precisily single responsibility or the code unit should be handling the single functionality.